novuhq/novu/docs/docs/platform/preferences.md

 <details>
   <summary>How to change <code>enable</code> field from UI?</summary>
-  <p>This filed can only be changed using API.</p>
+  <p>This field can only be changed using API.</p>
 </details>

 <details>
-  <summary>What preferenes are applied to subscriber when we create a new template?</summary>
+  <summary>What preferences are applied to subscriber when we create a new template?</summary>
   <p>Subscriber will inherit all preferences from template in case of new template.
 After subsequent preferences update, subscriber preferences will not inherit template-level preferences.</p>
 </details>